-- A. Weather Limitations: Proceed with installation only when existing and forecasted weather conditions permit installation of signs in exterior locations to be performed according to manufacturers' written instructions and warranty requirements. - B. Field Measurements: Verify recess openings by field measurements before fabrication and indicate measurements on Shop Drawings.
+- Weather Limitations: Proceed with installation only when existing and forecasted weather conditions A. permit installation of signs in exterior locations to be performed according to manufacturers' written instructions and warranty requirements. - Field Measurements: Verify recess openings by field measurements before fabrication and indicate B. measurements on Shop Drawings.

-A. Coordinate placement of anchorage devices with templates for installing signs.
+Coordinate placement of anchorage devices with templates for installing signs.
+A.

-- A. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace components of signs that fail in materials or workmanship within specified warranty period. - 1.
-Failures include, but are not limited to, the following: - a.
-Deterioration of metal and polymer finishes beyond normal weathering. - b.
-Deterioration of embedded graphic image colors and sign lamination. - 2.
+- Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace A. components of signs that fail in materials or workmanship within specified warranty period.
+1. - Failures include, but are not limited to, the following: - Deterioration of metal and polymer finishes beyond normal weathering. a. - Deterioration of embedded graphic image colors and sign lamination. b. - 2.
 Warranty Period: Five years from date of Substantial Completion.